mesonbuild/meson/docs/markdown/Reference-manual.md

   `{'NAME1': 'value1', 'NAME2': 'value2'}` or `['NAME1=value1', 'NAME2=value2']`,
   or an [`environment()` object](#environment-object) which allows more sophisticated environment juggling.
+- `feed` *(since 0.59.0)*: there are some compilers that can't be told to read their input from a file and instead read it from standard input.
+When this argument is set to true, Meson feeds the input file to `stdin`.
+Note that your argument list may not contain `@INPUT@` when feed mode is active.

 The list of strings passed to the `command` keyword argument accept the following special string substitutions: